rillian/2019-gsoc/2019-gsoc-cdli.md

     - Clarifies abbreviations, etc.
   - General keyword search.
     - Search in all fields, probably with a boost list for ordering results.
-    - Can sort terms matching completion list above into associated fields.i
+    - Can sort terms matching completion list above into associated fields.
 - Use sign list on the CDLI website.
   - Allow searching transliterations by unicode cuneiform.
   - Allow optional display of transliterations as a sort of normalized transcription.